Pasta e Fagioli (Pasta and Beans)

 - 5 ounces cherry tomatoes, cut in half Add to list

-- 10 ounces dried cut pasta, such as small shells or elbows* Add to list
+- 10 ounces dried cut pasta, such as small shells or elbows (see note) Add to list

 - 2 tablespoons chopped fresh basil Add to list

-Add pasta, stir, then cook over medium heat 8 minutes or until pasta is al dente (soft enough to bite, but still firm).
+Add pasta, stir, then cook over medium-high heat 8 minutes or until pasta is al dente (soft enough to bite, but still firm).
+(Add more water, as needed, for pasta to cook.)
+Stir in peas, if using.
 Remove from heat and let sit 5 minutes, allowing pasta to absorb liquid.